jlroo/node-app/README.md

 web_1    | App running on port 8080
 ```

-To verify the status and ports of the app run:
+To verify the status of the machine and ports run the following command:

 ```sh
 > docker-compose ps